John Jones Ponting

 John Jones fails to make any provision for the children of his first marriage.
 Thomas excludes them from a possible legacy under his will on the basis that they had 'already been provided for' (Chapter 6) .
 Sydney had left the residue of his estate to all John Jones Ponting children following the death of his wife (Chapter 11).
 Mary Jane Finemore makes provision Frank Osbourne Ponting and Patty Partridge Sarah Ponting (Chapter 7).

-I have been in contact with Richard and Jill Norton, Richard is the grandson of John Jones Ponting and Florence Mabel Ponting.
-They tell me that John Jones Ponting's first wife, Florence Osborn Jefferson had bought considerable wealth to the marriage (as indicated by her late fathers estate) and that this remainded with John Jones Ponting's after their divorce.
-This was later distributed to her children, which accounts for John Jones Ponting, and other's failure to make provision for them in their estates.
+Richard and Jill Norton tell me that John Jones Ponting's first wife, Florence Osborn Jefferson had bought considerable wealth to the marriage (as indicated by her late fathers estate) and that this remained with John Jones Ponting's after their divorce.
+This was later distributed to her children, which accounts for John Jones Ponting, and other's failure to make provision for them in their wills.